Selling breast milk may sound strange, but don’t dismiss this money-making opportunity just yet!

 If you’re looking for a discreet way to sell your milk, then selling it in private Facebook Groups may be the way to go.

-You can sell milk in private groups or post ads for public sales, depending on your preference and needs.
+You can sell donor milk in private groups or post ads for public sales, depending on your preferences and needs.

 Nursing mothers often choose to sell in the Facebook Groups because they don’t have access to local milk banks, and they don’t want to advertise in the online communities.